 - difficulty concentrating, cognitive impairment or 'brain fog'

 - muscle aches and pains

 - muscle weakness

 - sleep disturbances.

-For support with management and treatment of long COVID, seek help from your GP or healthcare team.
+For support with management and treatment of long COVID, seek help from your doctor or healthcare team.

 You can find more information about long COVID on the Ministry of Health website.